jsroest/rubigo_navigator/README.md

 RubigoRouter is a simple to use, minimalistic router for Flutter projects.

-In kind of a way it is Navigator 1.0 **with** direct access to the page stack.
+In kind of a way it is Navigator 1.0 **with** direct access to the screen stack.

 It can also add navigation events to the controller.
 With these events, the controller can act on and influence navigation while it happens.

-Managing the stack was never easier. 🥳 🚀
+Managing the stack was never easier.™ 🥳 🚀

 ## Features